Tevfik-365/meme-generator/README.md

-Some codes of the meme generator have been lost, if you will receive it, complete it. libraries (python,flask,sqlalchemy) It is working with VSC (Visual Studio Code).
+Some codes of the meme generator have been lost, if you will receive it, complete it.
+Libraries (python,flask,sqlalchemy) it is working with VSC (Visual Studio Code).